Lantana, Florida: History

-The first settlers came to the area after Congress passed the Armed Occupation Act of 1842 at the end of the Seminole Wars during the Administration of President John Tyler.
+The first settlers came to the area after Congress passed the Armed Occupation Act of 1842 at the end of the Seminole Wars during the administration of President John Tyler.
 The M.B.
 Lyman family is credited with founding the town.
-Lyman arrived with his family in 1888 and within a year started several enterprises including a general store, Indian Trading Post and a post office.
-As postmaster, Lyman named the post office – Lantana Point – for the wild Lantana plants that grew in abundance in the area.
+Lyman arrived with his family in 1888, and within a year, started several enterprises including a general store, Indian trading post, and post office.
+As postmaster, Lyman named the post office – Lantana Point – for the wild lantana plants that grew in abundance in the area.
 The word Point was later dropped.

 One of the other Lyman businesses was the Lantana Fish Company.
-In the early 1900s the gathering and marketing of oysters became the town's leading industry.
+In the early 1900s, the gathering and marketing of oysters became the town's leading industry.
 The Town of Lantana was incorporated on July 20, 1921, with 22 residents voting in the first election.
 At the time of incorporation, the area of Lantana was one square mile with a population of 100 residents.

-After World War II, Lantana, like the rest of South Florida experienced a tremendous building boom which continues to this day.
+After World War II, Lantana, like the rest of South Florida, experienced a tremendous building boom, which continues to this day.
 Interstate 95, which was completed through Lantana in the mid-1970s, brought a surge of commercial development to the town.

-Since 1950, the town was the home of the A. G. Holley Hospital the last of the old state-run sanitariums for patients with tuberculosis.
-The facility treated about fifty patients at a time, those with the most obdurate forms of the disease.
+Since 1950, the town was the home of the A. G. Holley Hospital, the last of the old, state-run sanitariums for patients with tuberculosis.
+The facility treated about 50 patients at a time, those with the most obdurate forms of the disease.
 The facility was demolished in November 2014.